eBay/tsv-utils/docs/ToolReference.md

 ### Line endings

-At present, these tools have been tested on Unix platforms (including macOs), but not Windows.
+These tools have been tested on Unix platforms, including macOS, but not Windows.
 On Unix platforms, Unix line endings (`\n`) are expected, with the notable exception of `tsv2csv`.
-Not all the tools are affected by DOS and Windows line endings (`\r\n`), those that are check the first line and flag an error.

-`csv2tsv` explicitly handles DOS and Windows line endings, converting to Unix line endings as part of the conversion.
+Not all the tools are affected by DOS and Windows line endings (`\r\n`), those that are check the first line and flag an error. `csv2tsv` explicitly handles DOS and Windows line endings, converting to Unix line endings as part of the conversion.

 The `dos2unix` tool can be used to convert Windows line endings to Unix format.

 The tools were written to respect platform line endings.
-If built on Windows, that would be Windows line endings.
-However, the tools have not been built or tested on Windows, and issues would be expected.
+If built on Windows, then Windows line endings.
+However, given the lack of testing, a Windows build should be expected to have some issues with line endings.

 ### File format and alternate delimiters (`--delimiter`)